 Just like there’s rarely a problem with wanting to do pair programming frequently, there’s little harm in asking for feedback on what you write.
 Make notes of suggestions, and apply those suggestions to your writing next time.

 Hiring an editor is the most expensive way to get feedback, though it can be a high-quality way to do so.
 The first time I hired an editor was for my first book, The Tech Resume Inside Out.
-I have since worked with editors for all my books, and Dominic Grover edits my newsletter.
+I have since worked with editors for all my books.

 As hiring an editor is an investment, most people save it for writing that goes out to larger audiences.
 If you are writing a press release or content that will be published externally, you might be able to justify hiring a copyeditor.
 If you have the option, I’d suggest going for it.